 You will probably have never thought about socks as much as when you’re walking the Camino.
 Wet socks are an express ticket to blister city, so having at least one pair of dry socks is an absolute must.

-If you do only have two, and you find that they’re not entirely dry in the morning, you can use two pegs to clip your socks to the back of your bag.
+If you only have two pairs and they are still a little damp in the morning, you can use two pegs to clip your socks to the back of your bag.
 A few hours walking in the sun will dry them in no time.

-Also, bring good quality hiking socks, preferably with a bit of extra padding, as they make a big difference compared to your run-of-the-mill day socks.
+Also, bring good–quality hiking socks, preferably with a bit of extra padding, as they make a big difference compared to your run-of-the-mill day socks.
+Wearing a thin liner sock, such as Injinji toe socks, underneath your hiking socks can also help reduce friction between the toes, which is one of the most common causes of Camino blisters.

 Never underestimate the weather on the Camino.
 Just because you’re in Spain or Portugal doesn’t mean the rain can’t be torrential at times, especially in the northern regions.
 A lightweight poncho that you can put over you and your backpack is a perfect choice and can usually roll up into a really small size to fit in any bag.